How to Write a Thesis Statement: 5 Steps & 6 Types

 • Stay focused – Stick to one main idea that guides the rest of your paper.

-For instance, instead of saying “Technology is changing the world,” try “Smartphones have changed the way people communicate by making conversations faster, less personal, and more dependent on text.”
+For instance, instead of writing “Technology is changing the world,” try “Smartphones have changed communication by making conversations faster, more text-based, and less dependent on face-to-face interaction.”

 How to Write a Thesis Statement